AdaCore/training_material/courses/spark_for_ada_programmers/labs/050_flow_analysis.lab.rst

    * We want to fix the code, or add an annotation to prevent the messages

-      * We do not want any messages from our analysis.
+      * We do not want any messages from our analysis

 -------------------------------------
 Aliasing and Initialization - Fixes